Kingdom of the Nemencha

 The Kingdom of the Nemencha is the name given to a postulated Romano-Berber kingdom located in the Nemencha Mountains of what is present-day Algeria.
 The historicity of the kingdom was proposed by the French historian Christian Courtois in his 1955 book Les Vandales Et L'Afrique.
-Whether this kingdom existed as a real polity, however, is far from certain, with the historian Abdallah Laroui arguing that Courtois's reasoning for its existence is "problematic".
+Whether this kingdom existed as a real polity is far from certain, with the historian Abdallah Laroui arguing that Courtois's reasoning for its existence is "problematic".